SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 metrics (Metrics)
 -----------------

+| Configuration options related to metric collection.
+| Metric collection is disabled by default.
+|

 * **global-state**

   | The global collection state that should be respected by all plugins that have no specified collection state.
-If undefined then it is treated as disabled.
+If ``undefined`` then it is treated as disabled.
   | **Type:** ``Tristate``
   | **Possible values:**
   | - ``TRUE``